react-auth-kit/react-auth-kit/docs/reference/react-auth-kit/hoc/withSignOut.md

 ## Remarks

-For Now, this hook doesn't redirects automatically.
+For Now, this hook doesn't redirect automatically.
-So one need to writw the redirect logic himself.
+So one needs to write the redirect logic himself.

 ## Throws